praecipitator/Ba2Repacker/README.md

 MO2 mode means, the patcher will attempt to make sure that repacked BA2s stay within the proper MO2 mod subfolder, otherwise, they will all end up in Overwrite.
 This should now work with both regular and portable installations.

+#### Update MO2 VFS:
+If enabled and MO2 has been detected, the repacker will try to launch a dummy BAT file through MO2, forcing it to refresh it's Virtual File System.
+This makes sure that whatever files the repacker changed, any patchers running after it will see these changes.
+This is especially relevant if you run a repacker in "Undo Mode": without this setting, any following patchers won't see the restored original BA2s, rendering the "Undoer" moot.

 #### Override MO2 Profile Name:
 If left empty, the patcher will try to read the current selected MO2 profile from the config files.